top of page

 Oregonian Newspaper 1952

-The last paragraph in the above newspaper article hints that these cars might have been English-built (from the Slough factory), but the wording is unclear.
-However, several of the newspaper classified ads specify that the cars had leather interiors, something typically only delivered on English cars.
+The last paragraph in the above newspaper article hints that these cars were English-built (from the Slough factory).
+Also, several of the newspaper classified ads specify that the cars had leather interiors, something typically only delivered on English cars.
 Some ads even go as far as stating that the car had English origins (see below).
+Based on these clues, it appears that the Tractions Northwest Light Car were importing were English-built.

 june 55.png